mynlp/ccg2lambda/README.md

 If you use this software or the semantic templates for your work, please consider citing it as:

+## The system - software for compositional semantics:

 * Pascual Martínez-Gómez, Koji Mineshima, Yusuke Miyao, Daisuke Bekki. ccg2lambda: A Compositional Semantics System.
 Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics - System Demonstrations, pages 85–90, Berlin, Germany, August 7-12, 2016. [pdf](https://aclweb.org/anthology/P/P16/P16-4015.pdf)

 ```